-Summer Field Ecology Internship
+Summer Field Ecology Internships

-FMR is a leading and growing nonprofit organization working to protect, restore and enhance the Mississippi River and its watershed in the Twin Cities region.
+FMR is a leading, growing nonprofit organization working to protect, restore and enhance the Mississippi River and its watershed in the Twin Cities region.
 Our goals are to improve water quality, conserve important lands, engage people in learning about and taking action to protect and enhance the river, inspire widespread commitment to this natural wonder flowing through our community, and protect our river's unique scenic, natural, cultural and recreational qualities.

 FMR believes the Mississippi River connects us all, and that social and environmental issues are woven together.
 Its gifts should flow equally to everyone in our community.
 We strive to be culturally competent, welcoming and inclusive of all people and are committed to using our resources and influence to redress structural inequality where it intersects with the health and vitality of the Mississippi River.
 We encourage interested applicants from all backgrounds to apply.
 Learn more about FMR’s commitment to advancing equity.